lemaral/cloud-builders-community/windows-builder/README.md

 This is an experimental Windows builder.
 If this is your first time using Container Builder, follow the [Quickstart for Docker](https://cloud.google.com/container-builder/docs/quickstart-docker) to get started.

 Build steps are run inside [Windows containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
-The Container Builder workspace, normally mounted on `/workspace`, is synced to the Windows host and mounted as `C:\workspace`.
+The Container Builder workspace, normally available on `/workspace`, is copied to Cloud Storage and from there to the Windows host, before being mounted inside the container at `C:\workspace`.
 The container must exit when the build is complete; the workspace is then synced back to Container Builder.

 If a Windows host, username and password are provided to the build step, then the build will take place on that host.
-Docker must be preinstalled, TCP port 5986 must be open to the Internet, and the host must support Basic Authentication.
+Docker must be preinstalled, TCP port 5986 (WinRM over SSL) must be open to the Internet, and the host must support Basic Authentication.
 Otherwise, an `n1-standard-1` Windows VM on Compute Engine is started within the project, used for the build, and then shut down afterwards.
-It can take many seconds for Windows to boot and pull the container, so frequent builds will benefit from a persistent VM.
+It may take several minutes for Windows to boot and pull the container, so frequent builds will benefit from a persistent VM.

 ## Usage

-First, clone this code, create a GCS bucket, and build the builder:
+First, clone this code and build the builder:

 ```
-gsutil mb gs://cloudbuild-windows-$PROJECT
 gcloud container builds submit --config=cloudbuild.yaml .
 ```